davidalb97/PS-Nutr.io/md/Proposta.md

 * Add support to compose a custom dish out of various ingredients, which can be saved locally or added to a a restaurant's list of dishes;

-* Add support for multi-platform synchronization regarding user's local data;
+* Add support for multi-platform synchronization, regarding user's local data;

 * Implement additional quality of life features for both mobile and browser-based applications, such as a dark mode.